 Bobcat 4X4 Summer School

-Bobcat 4x4 is Montana State University's new summer school format designed to help students catch up or get ahead in their progress toward degree.
+Bobcat 4x4 is Montana State University's new summer school format designed to help students catch up or get ahead in their progress toward a degree.
 Classes meet four days a week for four weeks, with fast-paced courses in an immersive environment.
 Flexibility in scheduling and focus in studies are cornerstones to this new format.
 200+ classes spread across three sessions means that students have the flexibility to spend a month or two in class and the rest of summer taking advantage of jobs or internships and enjoying summertime in Bozeman.

 The summer courses will be intensive with each of the 16 class days covering a week's worth of material.